The following steps take you through the complete life cycle of a grant, from the initial application to the end of the project.

 Successful applicants for small grants will sign a grant agreement with the RIT for the hotspot.

 6. Large-grant recipients receive orientation training.

 Large-grant recipients are required to attend a CEPF online orientation training within the first three months of their project's start date.
-Details on this training will be provided shortly after countersigning the grant agreement.
+Details on this training can be found here.

 7. Grantees gather baseline monitoring information.

 New grantees need to submit baseline monitoring information within three months of the start date of their grant.
 The precise information required depends upon the purpose of the grant, but the following tools are most commonly required:

 - Gender mainstreaming tracking tool – required for all grantees (one per organization)

 - Civil society organizational capacity tracking tool – required for all grantees registered in one of the countries of the hotspot where the project will take place (one per organization)

 - Management Effectiveness Tracking Tool (METT) – required for grantees working to strengthen management of protected areas (one per protected area)

 Recipients of large grants must submit financial reports each quarter and progress reports every six months through ConservationGrants.